arunb7/RAGVerse/README.md

 -   The **admin** are responsible for managing the content contained within the deployment.
 -   The **users** represents the individuals who the use case has been deployed for.
 They are the consumers of the knowledge base and the customer responsible for evaluating and experimenting with the LLMs.

-> **_NOTE:_**

--   You have the option of deploying the solution as a VPC enabled configuration.
-With a VPC enabled configuration, you can choose
-    -   if the solution should build the VPC for this deployment.
-    -   if you would like to deploy the solution in a VPC existing in your AWS account.
--   To see the VPC related architecture diagrams, please visit the [implementation guide](https://docs.aws.amazon.com/solutions/latest/generative-ai-application-builder-on-aws/architecture-overview.html).

 ### Use Cases

 Once the Deployment Dashboard is deployed, the admin user can then deploy multiple use case stacks.
 When a use case stack is deployed by the admin user, the following components are deployed in the AWS account: